 2. Banner Elk NC

 Our favorite Banner Elk shops are welcoming Christmas gift-buyers.
-Banner Elk restaurants will be serving up helpings of holiday cheer to go with their food, which has made the town a culinary hotspot in the NC High Country.
+Banner Elk restaurants will be serving up helpings of holiday cheer to go with their food, which has made this little North Carolina mountain town a culinary hotspot in the High Country.

 The hotspots just outside of town can also help on this holiday mission.
-Snow Skiing season at Sugar Mountain Resort and Beech Mountain Resort officially begins Thanksgiving weekend, with real snow falling as we write this!
+Snow Skiing season at Sugar Mountain Resort and Beech Mountain Ski Resort officially begins Thanksgiving weekend, with real snow falling as we write this!

 And of course the NC High Country has some of the best Christmas tree farms in North Carolina for selecting choose-and-cut Christmas trees.